benhouse1987/whisper/README.md

 # whisper
-Whisper is an I18n translator framework to add i18n support for our service.
+Whisper is an I18n translator framework to add i18n support for your service.

 It's really fast and easy to use.

-Now let's get a quick start!
+**Let's get a quick start!**

-# quick start
+I will assume you have a spring based service project, and it's dataSource has been set correctly.

-## prepare
+## Prepare
-### create an i18n table
+### Create an i18n table
 create an i18n table in the database your service based on

 ```